jtcanevari/CollapseNet/collapseNet.md

 ![](collapseNet_files/figure-gfm/MPL3-1.png)<!-- -->

-## Collapse at facility-level using path-lenth 3
+## Collapse at facility-level using path-length 3